gthau/graphql-error-handling-with-union-and-fpts/article.md

 Because the `bind`/`bindTo` functions return instances of ADTs (`TaskEither` here), we keep the fail-fast behaviour.
 In this example, if the `getUser` call returns a `Left<NotFoundError>`, we won't call `getEntity` nor `isUserAllowedForEntityAsError`, it will return the `TaskEither` holding the `NotFoundError`.

+*Note*: with the `Do` notation, we gain nest-free pipeline, but you lose point-free programming.

 ## Query resolver

 Now that we have a safe API, we can move on to the query resolver.
 We'll first validate the inputs and then query the data.